mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/docs/HWR_MapFunctions_readme.txt

   side-effect is that the maps will look identical each time you play.
 • Updated all shape functions to use these new random functions instead of the old, volatile random ones.
-As a result, they all - with the exception of "easyPatch" - now require you to pass a seed to them as the final argument using "newseed".
+As a result, they all - with the exception of "randomPatch" - now require you to pass a seed to them as the final argument using "newseed".
 • Fixed bug in "randomMusic" that caused the track name not to be printed to "HW2.log".